 A lead is aware that they have a problem or opportunity, and they are researching to learn more about it.

-From a content marketing perspective, you want to create educational content to capture their attention.
+From a content marketing perspective, you want to create educational content and interactive to capture their attention.
 You want the person to think, “Finally, this is the information I needed.”

 Now that your lead has educated themselves, they will move onto the consideration stage.
 The lead will look for more information on how to solve their problem or capitalize on their opportunity.
 They are considering all of their options on how to move forward.